What is the Family Mediation Voucher Scheme?

 How can I apply for a family mediation voucher?

 In your mediation case, both you and the other party would first have needed to attend a Mediation Information Assessment Meeting (MIAM).
-As long as you both agree to attend mediation, we would gain your consent to apply for the mediation voucher on your behalf.
-We then submit your application to the Family Mediation Council, which has the authority to allocate vouchers.
-Once they have assigned the voucher to your case, we would then arrange a mediation session and claim the cost directly from the Family Mediation Council.
+As long as you both agree to attend mediation, we will gain your consent to apply for the mediation voucher on your behalf.
+We then submit your application to the Ministry of Justice, which has the authority to allocate vouchers.
+Once they have assigned the voucher to your case, we would then arrange a mediation session and claim the cost directly from the Ministry of Justice.

 Will the voucher cover all the costs for mediation?